Other General Information

 Applied Music Fee.
 An applied music fee will be charged per semester hour for each course in instruments or voice done on the basis of individual instruction with a regular faculty music instructor.

 Thesis/Dissertation Binding Expense.
-The binding of three copies of the thesis/dissertation is an expense which should be considered by each graduate student when writing a thesis/dissertation.
+The binding of the thesis/dissertation is an expense which should be considered by each graduate student when writing a thesis/dissertation.

-At Indiana State University, financial assistance is available to eligible graduate students either in the form of ISU graduate assistantships, fellowships and tuition scholarships, other ISU awards (scholarships), or Federal Government student loans.
+At Indiana State University, financial assistance is available to eligible graduate students.
+Assistance may be in the form of ISU graduate assistantships, fellowships and tuition scholarships, other ISU awards (scholarships), or Federal loan assistance.

 GRADUATE ASSISTANT/FELLOW APPOINTMENTS

 The University appoints a number of assistants and fellows through its academic departments and administrative units on a competitive basis.
 Students seeking information on the availability of and standards for appointment should contact the appropriate academic department or administrative unit.
-Candidates for a graduate assistant/fellow must complete and sign an Application for Graduate Assistant/Fellow Appointment form and submit it to the appropriate unit.
+Candidates for a graduate assistant/fellow must complete and sign a Graduate Student Assistantship Application and submit it to the appropriate unit.

 Standards for appointment are:

 - The student must have been admitted to a graduate degree or certificate program under a regular admission status.

 - The student must have completed requirements for the baccalaureate degree prior to the first semester of the appointment year.